amaliak/mexBBFMM3D_easy/README.md

 | 100,000  |                       9.6|  1505.3                               |

-The BBFMM3D algorithm uses Chebyshev interpolation to approximate the multiplication.
-The approximation error can be controlled by the number of Chebyshev nodes used, which can be adjusted to achieve the desired accuracy. mexBBFMM3D provides a Matlab interface for the BBFMM3D package, which is written in C++.
-Note that the C++ code is faster than the Matlab interface.
 The corresponding code for 2D cases can be found [here](https://github.com/judithyueli/mexBBFMM2D).

 ###Disclaimer